Towards standard imsets for maximal ancestral graphs: Proofs and supplementary materials for section

 Note that $u_{\langle n,[n-1] \setminus \mb(n,[n]) \mid \mb(n,[n]) \rangle} = \delta_{[n]} - \delta_{[n-1]} - \delta_{\{n\} \cup \mb(n)} + \delta_{\mb(n)}$, so we can reduce the equivalence to

 We can rewrite (\ref{LHS}) as:

 The repeating part is only $-\delta_{H T}+\delta_{H T \setminus n}$ for each $H$ (when $K= \emptyset$).
-For each $H$, this term does not appear in the summation for $H$ (as we rule out the case when $K=\emptyset$ in Theorem \ref{thm:imset as sum of elementary imset for general MAGs}) but it appears when other heads marginalized to $H$ and this term is multiplied by some constants.
+For each $H$, the two terms do not appear in the summation for $H$ (as we rule out the case when $K=\emptyset$ in Theorem \ref{thm:imset as sum of elementary imset for general MAGs}) but they appear when other heads marginalized to $H$ and the two terms are multiplied by some constants.